r6915ee/mask-hx/README.md

 ## Installation

-`mask-hx` can be installed from GitHub releases.
-You should rename the binary to `mask-hx` and should make sure that it's in the `PATH`.
+`mask-hx` can be installed from Codeberg, and for releases prior to v0.1.3, GitHub releases.
+You should rename the binary to `mask-hx` and should make sure that it's in your `PATH`.

 However, this is generally not preferred in some cases, as it takes some additional time to set up.
 Because of this, you can use